shresta-atl/react-starterpack/README.md

 # react-starterpack
-Boilerplate code for React apps using Redux, Yarn, Webpack, and Node.
+Boilerplate code for small React apps using Redux, Yarn, Webpack, and Node.